crsuzh/SwissRN/content/stakeholders/index.md

 [Swiss Clinical Trial Organisation](https://www.scto.ch/de/news.html)| Contact | ![alt text](./../img/stakeholder_scto.png "Logo Title Text 1")  |

 ## How to join
-Potential stakeholders include funders (both governmental and charity) and non-profit organizations that are part of the academic environment, e.g., swissethics, 3RCC, SCTO etc. To become a member of the Stakeholder Engagement Group an organization has to provide direct financial support or support in kind to SwissRN and is required to agree to our mission and values.
+Potential stakeholders include funders (both governmental and charity) and non-profit organizations that are part of the academic environment.
+To become a member of the Stakeholder Engagement Group an organization has to provide direct financial support or support in kind to SwissRN and is required to agree to our mission and values.

-If you would like to become a supporter of the Swiss Reproducibility Network, please send us an email to [Simon Schwab](mailto:simon.schwab@uzh.ch) with subject "Subject".
+If you would like to become a supporter of the Swiss Reproducibility Network, please send an email to [Eva Furrer](mailto:eva.furrer@uzh.ch).